numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

   - the simple act of trying to change the exisitng pattern reinforces the belief
     - the belief of being able to change
     - the belief of being able to create a replacement habit

 - positive social reinforcement is also immensely helps in accelerating new habit formation
   - the same is true for dysfunctional and malicious habits formation

+- belief plays an important role in sticking to the plan devices to rewire a habit
+  - when the going gets stressful and challenging

+- reinforcing beliefs can aid the new response to the cue, while negative beliefs can hinder it

 ***